deanobalino/SentinelWorkshop/09_patterns.md

     </a>
 </div>

-# 09 - Design Patterns
+# 09 - Design Considerations

 Please refer to the presentation for this part of the workshop.